CHEM 100 Foundations of Chemistry (4)

 CHEM 412 Advanced Environmental Geochemistry (4)

 An examination of the chemical principles that determine how natural systems work and how anthropogenic activities can have an impact on the function of these systems.
 Topics include both fundamental chemical principles and case studies of particular environmental systems.
 Lecture, three hours.
-Prerequisite: CHEM 102 or CHEM 111 or CHEM 120 or CHEM 150.
+Prerequisite: CHEM 120 or CHEM 150.